-In our article “Six Ways Your Company Might Be Overspending,” we introduced our seven-part series on identifying and ending overspending.
-In this article of the series, we go over the first of the six ways: Ignoring spend limits.
+In our article “Five Ways Your Company Might Be Overspending,” we introduced our five-part series on identifying and ending overspending.
+In this article of the series, we go over the first of the five ways: Ignoring spend limits.

 How this overspend begins

 On the surface, it might seem obvious — your company is overspending by overspending.

 But there’s more to it than just that.
 Your company has taken the time and effort — and even money — to work out a budget and create spend limits for purchases.
 That was for good reason.
 Those parameters were set to build a financial breakwall, controls specifically meant to keep overspending at bay.

 But now, those spend limits are being breached — and to prevent the overspend, you need to get to the bottom of what’s happening.

 Typically with spend limit breaches, it’s not about the products that are being purchased, but instead about the money being spent on those products.
 In other words — it’s about price and costs.

 As a simple example, say your department needs office supplies.
 The folks in Accounts Payable aren’t going to fight you over your need for pens.
 But, they might have a problem if you decide to purchase the priciest gel pens on the market over the less expensive ballpoints.
 Equally, buying 50 boxed units of pens rather than only 10 might also be a cause for concern.